Reusable space: promising projects of US spacecraft

 Quote: Sirocco

-Well, and most importantly, it astonishes me, the persistence with which they push Mask and Co., is it not just SOI 2.)))))
-It's not a secret that all that is promising and profitable is a secret, a taboo, and here and private business has pulled itself up like a hell out of a snuffbox, not every country will take on a space program, but the genius Musk from scratch, mastered the space program, and popper in a couple of years, well, it’s not serious, and God forbid, we’ll decide to bring to this topic businessmen, then kerdyk to Roscosmos, and Russia as a space power.
-So, all this flood with Mask, as it annoys, is not so simple as it seems.
+Well, and most importantly, I am surprised by the persistence with which they are pushing Musk and Co., isn't this just part 2 of SDI? ))))) It's no secret that everything that is promising and profitable is a secret, a taboo, and then private business has pulled itself together, like a jack-in-the-box, not every country can handle a space program, and the genius Musk, from scratch, mastered the space program, in a "couple" of years and went for it, well, this is not serious, and God forbid our people decide to involve businessmen in this topic, then it's kaput for Roscosmos, and Russia as a space power.
+So, all this flood with Musk is somehow annoying, not everything is as simple as it seems.

 NASA went down the road when it stopped pulling a blanket over itself, raking under itself all the space programs.
 And it would not hurt our Roscosmos to launch private traders on the market while they are still there.